Blueprint

-A blueprint is a reproduction of a technical drawing or engineering drawing using a contact print process on light-sensitive sheets.
-Introduced by Sir John Herschel in 1842, the process allowed rapid and accurate production of an unlimited number of copies.
+A blueprint is a reproduction of a technical drawing or engineering drawing using a contact print process on light-sensitive sheets introduced by Sir John Herschel in 1842.
+The traditional white-on-blue appearance of blueprints is a result of the cyanotype process, which allowed rapid and accurate production of an unlimited number of copies of an original reference.
 It was widely used for over a century for the reproduction of specification drawings used in construction and industry.
-The blueprint process was characterized by white lines on a blue background, a negative of the original.
-The process was not able to reproduce color or shades of grey.
+Blueprints were characterized by white lines on a blue background, a negative of the original.
+Color or shades of grey could not be reproduced.

-The process is now obsolete.
-It was first largely displaced by the diazo whiteprint process, and later by large-format xerographic photocopiers.
+The process is obsolete, initially superseded by the diazo-based whiteprint process, and later by large-format xerographic photocopiers.
+It has since almost entirely been superseded by digital computer-aided construction drawings.